iftheshoefritz/solargraph-rails/README.md

  ![Go to definition of dynamic attributes like created_at](assets/solar_rails_goto.gif)

+### Reload workspace after migrations
+Solargraph won't know about attributes that you add during a session.
+Restart your LSP workspace to get the new attributes.

+For my setup with Emacs, that means running `M-x lsp-restart-workspace`, YMMV in other editors.

+### Known issues
-This has all been hacked together quite quickly so a lot is in WIP.
-Check out the issues and contribute if you are interested.
+This has all been hacked together quite quickly so a lot is WIP.
+Check out the issues tab and contribute if you are interested.

 ## Associations
 This is coming soon.